izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

 to compute undecimal-amount of token in minting, we will take use of **state.currentPoint**

+.. _compute_boundary_point:

-6. Compute boundary point of liquidity on the pool
+7. Compute boundary point of liquidity on the pool
 ---------------------------------------------------------

 The boundary point is **leftPoint** and **rightPoint** of a liquidity position, according to :ref:`price` , we know that **point** in the pool and **decimal price** can be transformed from each other.